A Note About a City

 Meanwhile the preacher pleads for your salvation.

 By early dusk, you will catch lovers on a bench staring out into their bliss.
-And as night falls at the intersection of Kimathi Street & Mama Ngina, where the giant LCD screens remind you of the worst of Times Square, you will find that the Times Square tourists are replaced by street boys who gather here nightly to openly sniff plastic bottles laden with glue.
-The glue that abates their hunger and keeps them entertained as they seek their fortunes.
+And as night falls at the intersection of Kimathi Street & Mama Ngina, where the giant LCD screens remind you of the worst of Times Square, you will find the Times Square tourists are replaced by street boys who gather nightly to openly sniff plastic bottles laden with glue.
+The glue that abates their hunger and keeps them seeking their fortunes.

 As midnight strikes on the city clocks, in between the pulsating lights of Nairobi’s night shift of revelers, you will catch the women the City also forgets to hide.
 The ones who grace its suburban streets and sometimes mistake your headlights for more than just passing by.